Preview release notes

 New Integrations

-The following partner-built provisioning integration app is now Generally Available in the OIN Catalog as partner-built:
+The following partner-built provisioning integration apps are now Generally Available in the OIN Catalog:

 -